-Please note that visitors must exit by 18:00.
-No permits are issued after 16:00 therefore no visitors allowed to enter the reserve after 16:00.
+Please note that day visitors must exit the nature reserve by 18h00.
+Strictly no permits issued before 07h30 and after 16h00.
+No visitors allowed to enter the reserve after 16h00.

 De Mond has two hiking trails that allow visitors to enjoy the reserve’s untouched natural beauty.